segmentio/segment-docs/src/guides/usage-and-billing/twilio-developer-plan.md

 ## How do I qualify for the Twilio Developer Plan?

 You must have an active Twilio account to sign up for the Twilio Developer Plan.
-Active Twilio users can sign up for the Twilio Developer Plan here: https://www.segment.com/twilio-developer-plan.
+Active Twilio users can sign up for the Twilio Developer Plan [here](https://www.segment.com/twilio-developer-plan).

 ## What is a data source?